ultimatile/add-skill/README.md

 # Install specific skills only
 ./install-skills.sh --skill your-skill-name

+# Install with symlinks (recommended for development)
+./install-skills.sh --symlink --all

+# Install with symlinks, forcefully overwriting existing files
+./install-skills.sh --symlink-force --all

 # Or manually copy individual skill
 cp -r skills/your-skill-name ~/.claude/skills/your-skill-name
 ```

 Skills in `.claude/skills/` are automatically detected by Claude Code.
 No additional configuration needed.

+**Symlink vs Copy Mode:**

+- **Copy mode** (default): Skills are copied to the installation directory
+  - Pros: Self-contained, won't break if source repository is moved/deleted
+  - Cons: Need to reinstall after updating the repository

+- **Symlink mode** (`--symlink`): Skills are symlinked to the source repository
+  - Pros: Updates automatically when you `git pull` in the source repository
+  - Cons: Requires the source repository to remain in place
+  - Recommended for: Active development, keeping skills up-to-date
+  - Note: If symlink creation fails, you'll be prompted to confirm force overwrite

+- **Symlink force mode** (`--symlink-force`): Same as symlink mode but forcefully overwrites existing files
+  - Use when: You want to replace existing files without being prompted

 **Note**: The install script only installs skill subdirectories (e.g., `skills/your-skill/`), not the template files in the root `skills/` directory.